Obarads/obarads.github.io/data/3DSSD Point-based 3D Single Stage Object Detector.md

 > Figure 1.
 Illustration of the 3DSSD framework.
 On the whole, it is composed of backbone and box prediction network including a candidate generation layer and an anchor-free prediction head. (a) Backbone network.
 It takes the raw point cloud (x, y, z, r) as input, and generates global features for all representative points through several SA layers with fusion sampling (FS) strategy. (b) Candidate generation layer (CG).
 It downsamples, shifts and extracts features for representative points after SA layers. (c) Anchor-free prediction head.

-### Contribution
-> - We first propose a lightweight and effective point-based 3D single stage object detector, named 3DSSD.
-In our paradigm, we remove FP layers and the refinement module, which are indispensible in all existing point-based methods, contributing to huge deduction on inference time of our framework.
-> - A novel fusion sampling strategy in SA layers is developed to keep adequate interior points of different foreground instances, which preserves rich information for regression and classification.
-> - We design a delicate box prediction network, making our framework both effective and efficient further.
-Experimental results on KITTI and nuScenes dataset show that our framework outperforms all single stage methods, and has comparable performance to state-of-the-art two stage methods with a much faster speed, which is 38ms per scene.

 ## どうやって有効だと検証した?
 他モデルと比べた際の結果は以下の通り。